Colorado Wing Civil Air Patrol

 Colorado Wing Civil Air Patrol (CAP) is the highest echelon of CAP in the state of Colorado.
-Its headquarters are located at Peterson Space Force Base, and the wing is under the command of Col John Rhoades.
+Its headquarters are located at Peterson Space Force Base, and the wing is under the command of Col Michael Fay.

 Colorado Wing (COWG) operates in the Rocky Mountain Region for CAP.
-COWG consists of 30 squadrons in three groups within Colorado.
+COWG consists of 27 squadrons in four groups within Colorado.
 CAP squadrons are of three types: Cadet, Composite and Senior: 1) "Cadet" squadrons consists of basic cadets, with a minimum of three senior members (adults) for supervisory, administrative, and training requirements; 2) "Senior" squadrons consists exclusively of senior members, all over the age of 18; and, 3) "Composite" squadrons consists of both cadets and senior members, conducting both cadet and senior programs.

 Structure

 Colorado Wing is the highest echelon of Civil Air Patrol in Colorado, and reports to Rocky Mountain Region CAP, who reports to CAP National Headquarters.
 The wing supervises the individual groups and squadrons that comprise the basic operational unit of CAP.
-The Colorado Wing headquarters are located at Peterson SFB, Colorado.
+The Colorado Wing headquarters is located at Peterson Space Force Base in Colorado Springs.